Woolslair Elementary School: History

-The school remains in operation as Pittsburgh Public Schools Woolslair K-5 as of 2024.
+The school remains in operation as Pittsburgh Public Schools Woolslair K-5 as of 2026, serving pre-K through 5th grades and hosting a STEAM magnet program.
 It is one of the oldest schools in the district.

 Architecture

 The Woolslair School is a two-story building constructed from brown brick with sandstone trim.
 The building consists of a rectangular front section and a T-shaped rear with a complex intersecting hipped roof.
 The front elevation is symmetrical, with two entrance bays and two projecting polygonal turrets.
 Each entrance bay has an arched doorway on the first floor and a Palladian window with a small balcony on the second floor.
 There are eight windows, arranged in groups of four, between the two entrance bays, and three more windows to the outside of each turret.
 The windows are arched on the first floor and rectangular on the second floor.

 In its original configuration, the school had 16 classrooms and a 950-seat auditorium which could be accessed from both the first and second floors, which was an unusual feature.
 The building was designed by Samuel Thornburg McClarren (1862–1940), who also designed the John Morrow Elementary School in Brighton Heights.